 Based upon evidence collected and the analysis of that evidence, the University will continue to develop and offer a rich curriculum to partner schools, colleges and communities, and to provide targeted financial support to enable access and student success.
 The University's outreach provision regularly works with all ages across different settings.
 As stated in earlier Access Agreements, we have undertaken an extensive statistical review of widening participation and equality and diversity indicators to gauge where we are doing well and areas for further development.
-In response to initial findings the University has taken the decision to make a small reduction in the level of student financial support from £5,500 per student to £5,000 per student in order to continue to invest in student success measures, to continue bursary funding to students who may not remain in satisfactory academic standing to aid retention and to increase spend by maintaining bursary funding for students with a year in industry/sandwich years.
+The University will continue to provide student financial support at £5,000 per student in order to continue to invest in student success measures, to continue bursary funding to students who may not remain in satisfactory academic standing to aid retention and to increase spend by maintaining bursary funding for students with a year in industry/sandwich years.

 The University continues to monitor our intake using HEFCE's disadvantage metric POLAR3 (LPN Q1).
-In 2014, the University met its local benchmark for Q1 entrants and although below our national benchmark we are continuing our targeting work and the percentage of students meeting one or more of four deprivation indicators rose to 52% (from 44% in 2011).
-NS-SEC 4-7 indicators have shown an improvement, from 25.9% in 2011 to 32.7% in 2014.
-This improvement means that the University is just below national benchmark and above local benchmarks.
-In addition to LPN and NS-SEC monitoring, the University continues to use a number of proxy measures for disadvantage including income to assess the extent to which we are widening participation and increasing our WP intake.
-2014 entrant monitoring of other groups shows registrations of 32% BME and 9.2% students with a disability, compared to a Kent peers rate of 19% and 7.9% respectively (2013).
+In 2015-16, the University met its local benchmark for Q1 entrants and although below our national benchmark we are continuing our targeting work.
+In addition to LPN monitoring, the University uses a basket of proxy measures for disadvantage.
+We know that around half of our UK entrant intake meets at one or more of four deprivation indicators.
+We will continue to increase our understanding of the multi-dimensional aspects of disadvantage by the use of intersectional data.
+We use household income to assess the extent to which we are widening participation from groups with less economic capital and secondary school performance data to provide context about educational capital.
 Trends reveal that we are recruiting a much more ethnically diverse population of students where numbers of entrants from all BME groups has risen year on year since 2008.
-We are piloting contextualised admissions for applicants to one programme (2016 entry) and will evaluate the success of this to explore possible roll out to other programmes at the University.
+We have piloted contextualised admissions for applicants to one programme and are currently exploring the roll out of contextualised admissions in other academic schools.
 We feel that our significant and targeted outreach provision, coupled with targeted financial support, has stabilized our widening participation student population and therefore we will continue with our implementation as outlined in earlier access agreements and our widening participation strategy.